based2/KB/network/aaa.md

 https://blog.tonari.no/introducing-innernet
-  * innernet network, peers are added or disabled by the creator of the network/
+  * internet network, peers are added or disabled by the creator of the network/
   * https://news.ycombinator.com/item?id=26628285

 # Investigations